 where we have set $m^n = \eps_n (\del_x u^n)^2 \delta (\xi - u^n) $.
 Now $m^n$ is a positive measure and in view of \eqref{enecl} $m^n$ is uniformly bounded in measures and along a subsequence

 where $m$ is a positive bounded measure.
 Passing to the limit, we conclude that $F(t,x,\xi)$ satisfies in the sense of distributions the initial value problem

 \begin{remark} The equation \eqref{effeqcl} should not be confused with \eqref{kinform} the kinetic formulation for a scalar conservation law.
 The latter is an equation whose solution is constrained to be of the form $\chi (\xi, u)$ in \eqref{kinfunction}.
 For positive solutions this reduces to $\chi(\xi, u) = \charf_{0 < \xi < u}$ .
 In the effective equation \eqref{effeqcl} the function $F(\xi)$ is nondecreasing with $0 \le F \le 1$; it is the distribution function of the Young measure associated to a measure valued entropy solution.
-Perthame called these solutions generalized kinetic solutions and has provided a proof of the DiPerna uniqueness theorem for entropic measure-valued solutions using this concept, see \cite[Thm 4.3.1]{b-Perthame02}. \end{remark}
+Perthame calls these solutions generalized kinetic solutions and used this concept to provide a proof of the DiPerna's uniqueness theorem for entropic measure-valued solutions, \cite[Thm 4.3.1]{b-Perthame02}. \end{remark}